ioos/bio_mobilization_workshop/_episodes/03-data-cleaning.md

 Now that you know what the mapping is between your raw data and the Darwin Core standard, it's time to start cleaning up the data to align with the conventions described in the standard.
 The following activities are the three most common conversions a dataset will undergo to align to the Darwin Core standard.
 This includes:
 1. Ensuring dates follow the [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) standard,
 2. Matching scientific names to an authoritative resource,
-3. Ensuring Latitude and Longitude values are in decimal degrees (with North and East as positive values).
+3. Ensuring latitude and longitude values are in decimal degrees (with North and East as positive values).

 Below is a short summary of each of those conversions as well as some example conversion scripts.
 The exercises are intended to give you a sense of the variability we've seen in datasets and how we went about converting them.

 # Getting your dates in order
+Dates can be surprisingly tricky because people record them in many different ways.
+For our purposes we must follow [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) which means using a four digit year, two digit month, two digit year with dashes as separators (i.e. YYYY-MM-DD).
+You can also record time in ISO 8601 but make sure to include time zone which can also get tricky if your data take place across time zones and throughout the year where daylight savings time may or may not be in effect (and start and end times of daylight savings vary across years).
+There are packages in R and Python that can help you with these vagaries.
+Finally, it is possible to record time intervals in ISO 8601 using a slash (e.g. 2022-01-02/2022-01-12).
+Examine the dates in your data to determine what format they are following and what amendments need to be made to ensure they are following ISO 8601.
+Below are some examples and solutions in Python and R for them.

 > ## Example
 >